 Xolos are easy to train as long as you use positive methods and don’t overwhelm them.
 Socialization is extremely important for this breed, which can be wary and cautious of strangers.
 Start socializing early in puppyhood, and continue throughout the life of the dog.

 The Xoloitzcuintli is quite healthy.
 Some hairless Xolos may not have a full set of teeth (something that is likely correlated to the gene that causes hairlessness), but this does not usually cause any problems for the dog.
 Responsible breeders perform standard tests on their Xolos before breeding them, including screening for hip dysplasia and patella luxation, as well as heart and eye diseases.

 Diet and Nutrition

 Some Xoloitzcuintli are prone to becoming overweight.
-Feed your Xolo a high-quality dog food and measure out regular meals with a measuring cup or scale to avoid overfeeding.
-Free feeding (leaving food out all day), can lead to weight gain.
-Overweight dogs may experience joint issues hip and other health conditions like diabetes.
+Feed your Xolo high-quality dog food and measure out regular meals with a measuring cup or scale to avoid overfeeding.
+Free feeding (leaving food out all day) can lead to weight gain.
+Overweight dogs may experience joint or hip issues, and other health conditions like diabetes.
 Ask your breeder or veterinarian to recommend the best food for your Xolo.

 Does not shed

 Can be wary of strangers

 More Dog Breeds and Further Research